Rottweiler Temperament: The Truth About This Loyal Guardian

 Are you interested in owning a Rottweiler?
 People often select dogs based on different criteria.
-Some think it is cool to own a dog with a bad reputation (not a good idea), some people go for looks alone, and some people just want a dog, no matter what!
-There are most certainly many other reasons that could be added to the list of why we pick one breed over the other.
+Some think it is cool to own a dog with a bad reputation (not a good idea), some people go for looks alone, and some want a dog, no matter what!
+Many other reasons could be added to why we pick one breed over another.

-As mentioned in my about me page, I was introduced to the Rottweiler breed by close friends who had Rottweiler puppies for sale.
-Of course, I was not a stranger to dogs in general, and had some experience with this type of breed.
+As mentioned on my about me page, close friends introduced me to the Rottweiler breed, who had Rottweiler puppies for sale.
+Of course, I was not a stranger to dogs in general and had some experience with this type of breed.
 To make my life a little easier, I picked up a book on Rottweilers to educate myself on the breed.

-What was my reason(s) for selecting a Rottweiler?
+What were my reasons for selecting a Rottweiler?
 (1) As an adult, I wanted a dog that I picked myself, (2) My kids would experience the best of both worlds, having a dog and a cat (my cat Sparky hated it), (3) Opportunity presented me with the chance of owning a new puppy, (4) I thought a Rottweiler would be a cool dog to own.

-A Rottweiler’s temperament consist of intelligence, courageousness, confidence, loyalty to family, fierce nature to protect family, a strong desire to work, and durability.
-If your looking for a dog who loves attention and affection, look no further, you’ve found your dog.
+A Rottweiler’s temperament consists of intelligence, courage, confidence, loyalty to family, a fierce nature to protect family, a strong desire to work, and durability.
+If you’re looking for a dog who loves attention and affection, look no further—you’ve found your dog.

 Are Rottweilers Good Family Dogs?

-Rottweilers are exceptional dogs to have as a family dog.
+Rottweilers are exceptional family dogs.
 However, any dog of this size and strength should always be supervised by a competent owner who has established himself/herself as the pack leader.
 Training should begin as soon as possible.
-If your are new to the breed seek out professional instruction from a local dog trainer, preferably one who has experience with the breed.
+If you are new to the breed, seek out professional instruction from a local dog trainer, preferably one who has experience with it.

 If you are looking for a dog that will always want to be by your side, the Rottweiler will not disappoint.
-My “Rotti” and I are pretty much insperable.
-It is very rare for him to not follow my every step, wherever I am he wants to be.
-A Rottweiler in my Opinion is not the type of dog you can leave locked up and alone for long periods of time.
-This breed is definitely not a dog to be left to himself, and not mentally engaged.
-With all that being said, I would consider Rottweilers good Family dogs to own with proper socialization.
+My “Rotti” and I are pretty much inseparable.
+It is rare for him not to follow my every step, wherever I am, he wants to be.
+A Rottweiler, in my Opinion, is not the type of dog you can leave locked up and alone for long periods of time.
+This breed is definitely not a dog to be left to itself, and not mentally engaged.
+With all that being said, I would consider Rottweilers to be good family dogs to own with proper socialization.

 Are Rottweilers Good with Children?

-Rottweilers are good with children, however; they are no different from any other breed of dog which requires socialization.
+Rottweilers are good with children, but they are no different from any other breed of dog that requires socialization.
 Rottweilers should be introduced to children in general if children do not reside with the owner.
-Since Rottweilers are from a working class of dogs, they posses a Prey Drive (some a higher level of drive than others).
-Prey drive is simply a need for a dog to chase prey.

-It was somewhat entertaining to see my dog and kids having a good time, but on the other hand I immediately realized that this type of play could get out of hand if not closely monitored by my wife or myself.
-As a result, my children were instructed to NOT let Samson out for play time without me or my wife being present to supervise.
-So my opinion to anyone planning on owning a Rottweiler puppy, it is Never wise to leave children alone with a Rottweiler, or any other dog breed.
+As a result, my children were instructed not to let Samson out for playtime without me or my wife being present to supervise.
+So, in my opinion, to anyone planning on owning a Rottweiler puppy, it is never wise to leave children alone with a Rottweiler or any other dog breed.
 Even the most docile dog can be aggravated by a child.

 In addition, children should also be taught to respect dogs from day one.
-Children who are not taught to respect dogs, unfortunately, become dog bite victims.
+Unfortunately, children who are not taught to respect dogs become dog bite victims.
 To prevent your child from becoming a victim of an agitated dog, some basic rules should be followed:

 • Never leave your Rottweiler alone with your children.